International Efforts on Wasted Food Recovery

 International Efforts to Address Food Waste

-Since 2015, EPA, Environment and Climate Change Canada and Mexico’s SEMARNAT (Department of Environmental and Natural Resources) have been collaborating on preventing and minimizing food loss and waste as a shared North American priority area through the North American Commission for Environmental Cooperation (CEC).
+EPA, Environment and Climate Change Canada and Mexico’s SEMARNAT (Department of Environmental and Natural Resources) have been collaborating since 2015 on preventing and minimizing food loss and waste as a shared North American priority area through the CEC.
 The CEC efforts continue under the Measuring and Reducing Food Loss and Waste project, which is working to effectively measure food loss and waste in the North American food chain; calculate its environmental and socioeconomic impacts; and provide tools and education to prevent and reduce loss and its impacts on food security, the economy, and the environment in North America.

-EPA supported a recent report by the UN Environment Programme North America Office titled, “Waste Not, Want Not: Reducing Food Loss and Waste in North America Through Life Cycle-Based Approaches,” which was released during UNEA-4 in March 2019.
-The report examines ways in which life cycle thinking and related tools such as life cycle assessment can be used to inform effective policy making to reduce food loss and waste.
-Multiple case studies in the report highlight examples on how lifecycle thinking is already being used successfully to reduce food loss and waste in North America.
+EPA also supported a report by the UN Environment Programme North America Office titled, “Waste Not, Want Not: Reducing Food Loss and Waste in North America Through Life Cycle-Based Approaches,” released during UNEA-4.
+The report examines how life cycle thinking and related tools such as life cycle assessment can be used to inform effective policy making to reduce food loss and waste.
+Case studies in the report highlight examples of how lifecycle thinking is already being used successfully to reduce food loss and waste in North America.